Ethryan/GTNH-Faithful-Textures/README.md

 	- pack.png
 	- README.md

-- If you want to help developing the pack and use the scripts in the `.scripts` directory:
+- If you want to help developing the pack and use the scripts in the `.scripts` directory, refer to the [README.md](/.scripts/README.md) file in the `.scripts` directory for more information on how to use them.
-	- Make a copy of the `config.example.json` as `config.json` in the same directory and edit it to your configuration.
-	- On a normal configuration, only the `$root` variable needs to be changed to where you cloned the repository.
-	- You also need to update the `client_jar` variable to the path of your Minecraft client jar.